Politics of Harry Potter: Anti-government interpretation

-University of Tennessee law professor Benjamin Barton discusses libertarian aspects of Harry Potter in his paper Harry Potter and the Half-Crazed Bureaucracy, published in the Michigan Law Review.
+Libertarians Chris Van Landingham and Benjamin Barton see J. K. Rowling's portrayal of the bureaucratised Ministry of Magic and the oppressive measures taken by the Ministry in the later books (like making attendance at Hogwarts School compulsory and the "registration of Mudbloods" with the Ministry) as an allegory criticising the state.
 Barton says, "Rowling's scathing portrait of government is surprisingly strident and effective.
 This is partly because her critique works on so many levels: the functions of government, the structure of government, and the bureaucrats who run the show.
 All three elements work together to depict a Ministry of Magic run by self-interested bureaucrats bent on increasing and protecting their power, often to the detriment of the public at large.
 In other words, Rowling creates a public-interest scholar's dream—or nightmare—government."

-Rowling describes the beloved wizard Dumbledore as Machiavellian and says "I wanted you to question Dumbledore.
-It is right to question him, because he was treating people like puppets, and he was asking Harry to do a job that most men twice his age wouldn't have been able to do."

 Characters compared to George Bush, Tony Blair, and Saddam Hussein

 Newsweek magazine asked Alfonso Cuarón, director of the third film based on Rowling's Prisoner of Azkaban if the villainous wizard Voldemort still reminded him of George W. Bush.
 Cuarón confirmed, "In combination with Saddam.
 They both have selfish interests and are very much in love with power.
 Also, a disregard for the environment.
 A love for manipulating people.
 I read books four and five, and Fudge is similar to Tony Blair.
 He's the ultimate politician.
 He's in denial about many things.
 And everything is for the sake of his own persona, his own power.
 The way the Iraq thing was handled was not unlike the way Fudge handled affairs in book four."